libsbmljs/webpack-example/readme.md

 ### Ignore Plugin

 By default, Emscripten will try to to use the Node.js `fs` module (which doesn't exist in the browser).
-Tell Webpack to disable this by using the Webpack Ignore Plugin:
+Tell Webpack to disable this by using the Webpack Ignore Plugin in your `webpack.config.js` file.

 ```javascript
 plugins: [